 Is Refinancing or Consolidation Right for Me?

-This short video helps you gather your loan information so you can evaluate your current student loan debt situation.
+This additional short video helps you gather your loan information so you can evaluate your current student loan debt situation.

 Know your goal before you start.

 Are you hunting for lower interest rates or do you want to simplify the repayment process?
 Or are you hoping to consolidate multiple loans into one new loan so you have one payment instead of several?

 Refinancing may improve some or all of the terms of your loan and reduce your monthly payment.
 However, you could end up paying more in the long run depending on the changes to your loan terms.
 For example, if you extend the length of the loan to reduce your monthly payment you may pay more overall interest.